Nepal Police women's volleyball team

 Nepal Police V.C. is a Nepalese women's professional volleyball club based in Kathmandu and owned and managed by Nepal Police.
 The club was founded in 2003 and currently a participant in the PM Cup NVA Volleyball League.
-Nepal Police V.C. are the champions PM Cup NVA Volleyball League and has won the title second times in the NVA Women's Volleyball League.

-The NPC has a historic rivallry with the Armed Police Force (APF) volleyball club, often facing them in tournament finals.
+NPC has a historic rivallry with Armed Police Force (APF) volleyball club, often facing them in tournament finals.

 History

-In 2019, the Nepal Police Club won the National Women's Volleyball tournament title, defeating New Diamond Academy in straight sets: 25–16, 25–14 and 25–20.

-NPC V.C. became first women's volleyball club from Nepal to participate in any international level club competition by participating in CAVA Women's Club Volleyball Championship 2024 organized by CAVA & hosted by Maldives Volleyball Association.
+In 2019, the Nepal Police Club won the National Women's Volleyball tournament title, defeating New Diamond Academy by 3–0.
+NPC V.C. became the first women's volleyball club from Nepal to participate in any international level club competition, by participating in the CAVA Women's Club Volleyball Championship 2024 organized by the CAVA, hosted by the Maldives Volleyball Association.